 Lastly, by following the Pacific Crest Trail north I would be breaking trail through the meadow (where I assumed the snow would be deeper and slower going) with the sun at my back allowing me to protect my face and eyes from prolonged exposure to it and its glare off of the snow.
 Although I traveled south and directly into the sun while traversing the ridge the following day, it was early enough that the sun was not as intense and it reflected at a lower angle limiting the exposure to my face.

-For a shelter I camped in an Outdoor Research Alpine Bivy, used a Sierra Designs Mobile Mummy sleeping bag, and laid on top of a Therm-a-Rest Z Lite closed cell foam mattress pad.
-I don’t know the actual temperature overnight, but I believe it was in the high single digits to low teens (Fahrenheit).
-It really didn’t matter to me because I was plenty warm all night long.
+I used an Outdoor Research Alpine Bivy and a Sierra Designs Mobile Mummy sleeping bag, and laid on top of a Therm-a-Rest Z Lite closed cell foam mattress pad.
+I don’t know the actual overnight temperature, but it felt like the high single digits or low teens (Fahrenheit).
+It really didn’t matter, though, because I was warm all night.